COTS Control Innovation Program

 Project team: AIMS (lead), UQ, CSIRO, USC

-This project will develop hydrodynamic models to understand the spatial and temporal footprint of semiochemical delivery around reefs, and, based on these, review delivery strategies and systems for semiochemical biocontrol of COTS, building on applications developed for other aquatic organisms.
+This project developed hydrodynamic models to understand the spatial and temporal footprint of semiochemical delivery around reefs, and, based on these, reviewed delivery strategies and systems for semiochemical biocontrol of COTS, building on applications developed for other aquatic organisms.

 Initiation zone COTS surveys